University of Bradford: Health Studies

-Faculty of Health Studies was formerly the School of Nursing and Bradford and Airedale University of Health, this became part of the university in 1996; previously it was an associate college with the university validating its degrees.
+Faculty of Health Studies was formerly the School of Nursing and before that it was the Airedale College of Health, this became part of the university in 1996; previously it was an associate college with the university validating its degrees.
 The School has moved to the main city campus, into the Horton A building which underwent major refurbishment in 2011.
 The Horton building was extended and another floor added to accommodate the School of Nursing.
 The School of Nursing was previously located on a separate site on Trinity Road, about 10 minutes walk from the main campus and near to St Luke's Hospital.

 It specialises in degrees in nursing, physiotherapy, midwifery, occupational therapy and radiography.
 A specialist drug therapy course is run by the department and there are also part-time courses in dementia care.
 The department's student demographics are largely female, with a higher proportion of mature students.

 The physiotherapy course is ranked 9th and 3rd in the 2014 and 2017 UK complete university guide.

 Life Sciences

 The Faculty of Life Sciences has the most students of all of the schools, with more than 2,000 students admitted to a variety of undergraduate courses in the areas of Biomedical Sciences, Chemical and Forensic Science, Clinical Sciences, Optometry, Pharmacy and Archaeological, Geographical and Environmental Sciences.

-The Bradford School of Optometry and Vision Science (BSOVS) has its own Eye Clinic, situated in the DHEZ - Phoenix South West Building, providing Primary Care for the local community in conjunction with a student training facility.
+The Bradford School of Optometry and Vision Science (BSOVS) has its own Eye Clinic, situated in the DHEZ – Phoenix South West Building, providing Primary Care for the local community in conjunction with a student training facility.
 BSOVS also provides a variety of other clinical services (e.g. an Electro-diagnostic Unit opened October 2010) that people may be referred to by practitioners.

-The Division of Chemical and Forensic Science runs a number of forensic science courses in conjunction with the Division of Biomedical Sciences and further undergraduate and postgraduate courses are being developed in the area of Biotechnology.
-The Division of Biomedical Sciences is also a contributor the Clinical Sciences degree, which commenced in 2002.
-Although the Division of Clinical Sciences provides a degree in its own right, as importantly there is provision for students to transfer to Leeds Medical School's MBChB programme.

 The Centre for Skin Sciences is one of the largest academic centres in Britain for fundamental and translational skin and hair follicle research.

 The Institute of Cancer Therapeutics has an excellent reputation for research and there is very close collaboration with staff from other divisions within the School.

 The Division of Archaeological, Geographical and Environmental Sciences is located in refurbished, late 19th century mill buildings, housing extensive specialist facilities.
 Formerly a separate school, it was merged with Life Sciences in 2006.